-While many companies have started using cloud computing, many still do not have a cloud strategy or even an implementation plan.
-Without a solid strategy, organizations cannot reach their goals in this journey.
+While more and more businesses are adopting cloud services, many of them lack a comprehensive cloud strategy.
+Without a solid roadmap, organizations cannot reach their goals in this journey.
 A lack of an effective cloud strategy causes the majority of problems in the cloud.
 Since these problems in companies are thought to originate from the cloud itself, the adoption process is beginning to be questioned.
 And those issues are becoming increasingly pressing.

 In this article, we will discuss how an effective cloud strategy guarantees fewer roadblocks along cloud adoption while optimizing business benefits.